Raleigh business demands road be fixed after customer stuck in floodwaters, years of road issues

 In January, she said a customer got stuck in floodwaters and ended up in a vehicle crash.

-Two people inside the vehicle got out and walked through waters to get to the business.
+Two people inside the vehicle got out and walked through the water to get to the business.
 Shortly after, a tractor-trailer backed up into the vehicle stuck in the water.

 Rooney said no one was injured but shows how bad the road condition is.